NEWaukee’s 5th Annual Urban Island Beach Party

-What says summer in Milwaukee more than live music, pink flamingos and a pig roast?
+What says summer in Milwaukee more than live music, pink flamingos and food trucks?

 Shepherd Express Street Eats